 The world we live in is changing fast, especially when it comes to the workplace.
-While you may think that people have been going into their cubicle for the majority of recent history, office work is actually a relatively new form of work.
+While you may think that people have been going into their cubicles for the majority of recent history, office work is actually a relatively new form of work.
 Before its inception, most of our ancestors were manual laborers.
 As a result, their eyes evolved to see long distances.
 However, in this day and age, workers experience a lot more visual stress.

-Because our world and way of life is changing much faster than our eye can adapt to, it can cause quite a bit of stress on our eyes.
+Because our world and way of life are changing much faster than our eyes can adapt to, it can cause quite a bit of stress on our eyes.
 Especially when most of us spend our workdays plopped down in front of a screen for six to eight hours at a time.
 In fact, as I write this, I’m on about hour four of working on a computer.

 But I’m not worried, because I have some tricks up my sleeve to prevent visual stress to keep myself productive and headache free!